-Dampen the rag and shake a little Bar Keeper’s Friend onto it.
+Dampen your cleaning cloth with water a bit and shake a little Bar Keeper’s Friend onto it.

-Rub the rag together to create a sort of paste.
+Rub the cloth together to create a sort of paste.

 As you scrub, you will see your rag start to turn brownish-red from the rust that is coming off.
-Stop every once in a while, rinse the rag out and repeat the scrubbing process.
+Stop every once in a while, rinse the rag out, reload with more Bar Keepers Friend, then repeat the scrubbing process.

-After you have removed all the rust, wipe the areas you cleaned down with a clean, wet rag, followed by a dry rag to avoid water marks.
+After you have removed all the rust, wipe the areas you cleaned down with a clean, wet cloth, followed by a clean dry cloth to avoid water marks.